mahrud/mahrud.github.io/_drp/apply.md

 Note: DRP is not a university-run program, and therefore does not offer credits.
 If you would like to receive credits, look into MATH 4991/2/3 or the CLA [directed study options].

-## Stop by the DRP Mixer on Tuesday, February 2nd at 12:20pm CST
+## Stop by the DRP Mixer on Monday, February 6th at 12:20pm in Vincent 570
 {: style="color:red"}

-Zoom room: [956 8835 4988](https://umn.zoom.us/j/95688354988?pwd=OFVNenRTcFNVcTZNUE43QTExeHREZz09) ← click there!

-Passcode: vinh310

 {% endcomment %}

-Applications for Fall 2022 are closed.
+Applications for Spring 2023 are closed.
 To be notified about future deadlines and events, including **end of semester talks**, please sign up below.
 {: style="background-color: #fef5c4; border-left: 8px solid #FADF98; padding: 10px 30px;"}